dakountche/mvd/README.md

 Please also refer to the [official IntelliJ tutorial](https://www.jetbrains.com/help/idea/tutorial-remote-debug.html) on how to do remote debugging.

-## 6. Executing REST requests using Postman
+## 6. Executing REST requests using Bruno

-This demo comes with a Postman collection located in `deployment/postman`.
+This demo comes with a Bruno collection located in `deployment/postman`.
 Be aware that the collection has different sets of variables in different environments, "MVD local development" and "MVD K8S".
-These are located in the same directory and must be imported into Postman too.
+These are located in the same directory and must be imported into Bruno too.

 The collection itself is pretty self-explanatory, it allows you to request a catalog, perform a contract negotiation and execute a data transfer.